culibraries/library-reporting/metadb/report_queries/materials_management/MM602/README.md

-# Materials Management: Norlin Awaiting Delivery Report
+# Materials Management: Norlin Awaiting Pickup Report

 ## Purpose
 Returns a list of all items in Norlin Library locations with a status of 'Awaiting pickup'